-The Archaeology and History of the Wider Historic LandscapeThis is an area in Central Wales of over 400 square kilometres which contained the estates of the Abbey.
+The Historic Landscapes of the Strata Florida RegionThis is an area in Central Wales of over 4000 square kilometres which contained the estates of the Abbey.
 We are primarily interested in the Abbey's own land, but the area also includes the territories of secular owners and tenants and these are also being studied to provide contemporary context for the landscape study.

 One of the first tasks has been to create a GIS mapping database incorporating information about the specific location of the lands held by the Abbey, from both the initial charters and the post-medieval management documents of the successor great estates, including early maps.
 This is an extensive landscape and in Phase 1, beyond the broad mapping, we have only been able to sample certain aspects of what survives, which is extensive.